Will Smith: 2023–present: Action films and return to music

 In 2023, it was announced that Smith would co-star in Bad Boys: Ride or Die, the fourth installment in the Bad Boys film series.
 The film includes a comedic moment inspired by the Oscars incident.
 Smith is set to co-star with Michael B. Jordan in a sequel to I Am Legend.
 The film is in active development.
 Additionally, Smith is attached to star in the science fiction films Brilliance and Resistor.
 Smith was attached to star in crime thriller Sugar Bandits, but exited the project in September 2024 due to scheduling conflicts with another undisclosed project; he will remain involved as a producer.
 The following year, he signed a first look deal with Paramount Pictures through his production company, Westbrook.

-In September 2023, it was reported by VIBE magazine that Joyner Lucas and Will Smith would be working together on a joint album.
-On May 19, Smith confirmed new music coming in 2024 in an interview with ET and that it is the most personal music he had ever done, with Teddy Swims confirming he recorded music with Will for the upcoming project.
+In September 2023, it was reported by Vibe magazine that Joyner Lucas and Smith would be working together on a joint album.
+On May 19, 2024, Smith confirmed new music coming in 2024 in an interview with Entertainment Times and that it is the most personal music he had ever done, with Teddy Swims confirming he recorded music with Will for the upcoming project.

 On June 27, 2024, Smith announced on his Instagram that his first solo single in nearly 20 years was coming out the following day, "You Can Make It", saying "Through some of my darkest moments, music has always been there for me - to lift me and help me grow.
 It's my humble wish that it can do the same for you and bring you all the joy and light you deserve".
 The song released at midnight that evening, featuring Fridayy and the Sunday Service Choir.
 On July 24, 2024, it was announced that Smith had signed a new distribution deal with SLANG, a newly formed independent label.
 On July 26, 2024, Smith released another single "Work of Art", featuring his son Jaden and Russ.
 On December 12, Smith released another single, "TANTRUM", with Joyner Lucas.
 In 2025, Smith announced his fifth studio album, Based on a True Story, which was released on March 28, 2025.
 The album consists of 14 tracks, including five previously released singles and nine new songs.
 On March 23, 2025, Smith performed at the 2025 CONCACAF Nations League final at SoFi Stadium in Inglewood, California.